6zz/svelte-bookmarklet-tpl/README.md

-# Floaty
+# Purpose

-A Bookmarklet for creating a floaty on any page.
+A template for building bookmarklets with svelte for building UI components.
+It can be cloned with `npx degit 6zz/svelte-bookmarklet-tpl project-name`.

 ## Dependency